 It speaks your language

-Soon, every service page and department homepage will be translated into Chinese (traditional), Spanish, and Filipino, by human translators.
+We want to translate all service pages into Chinese (traditional), Spanish, and Filipino, by human translators.
 All other pages will be translated by machine.
 We are testing the translations and the site with people who don’t speak English as their first language.

 It’s designed for much more than looks

 The modern color palette was chosen for vivid contrasts, making them easier to visually interpret.
 Color blocks and a scalable color palette keep visuals fresh and fun without relying on photos.
 We limited photos because we don’t want to waste your data plan on images.

 We've started bringing the City's departments under one site to give you a consistent and streamlined experience.
 Our clean design is distinctive but also flexible for a wide variety of content.

 We’re not finished building the new site.
 So you will see old and new pages linking to each other for some time.